James Neal, Connor McDavid help Oilers outlast Kings 6-5

+EDMONTON, Alberta (AP) — The trade for James Neal is already paying off for the Edmonton Oilers.

-EDMONTON, Alberta (AP) — James Neal scored twice, Connor McDavid had a goal and three assists and the Edmonton Oilers won their second in a row to start the season, beating the Los Angeles Kings 6-5 in an offensive slugfest Saturday night.
+Neal had a pair of goals and Connor McDavid had a goal and three assists as the Oilers won their second straight, beating the Los Angeles Kings 6-5 on Saturday night.

+Coming over from the Calgary Flames in a trade for Milan Lucic after a season in which the perennial 20-goal scorer record just seven, Neal said he feels refreshed in his new situation with the Oilers.

+“I felt like I had a great summer, felt like it was a fresh start, felt I was in a great position,” he said.
+“I felt good coming into camp.
+I was confident in my game and knew that I’d get a chance to play with some good players and that’s all you can ask for.”

+“It’s good to see him get a couple of goals,” Tippett said.
+“I like the way he roots around down there on the power play and finds stuff.
+It was a good game by him.”

 Zack Kassian, Joakim Nygard and Darnell Nurse also scored for the Oilers.

-Dustin Brown, Trevor Lewis, Anze Kopitar, Michael Amadio and Drew Doughty countered for the Kings.
+Dustin Brown, Trevor Lewis, Anze Kopitar, Michael Amadio and Drew Doughty scored for the Kings.

-Edmonton tied it 5 minutes into the third when Gaetan Haas banked a pass off the side of the net to Nygard for his first NHL goal.

-The Kings surged back in front on a power play when Doughty’s point shot ticked off an Oilers’ skate and past goalie Mike Smith.
+“You can’t give up six goals and expect to win the game, that’s not going to happen very often,” Kopitar said.
+“Obviously scoring five goals, that’s encouraging, but at the same time, we have to clean up on the defensive side of things and make sure that six was just a case of first game of the season.”

 UP NEXT